-Print Nam ne: • schedule.
+Print Name: I have read and understand the SKILLS Syllabus and schedule.
 I have had the opportunity to ask questions.
-Objectives Listed in the course Syllabus as stated below: E EXIT GOALS: or the student to exit this course, the stud dent must do the ALL of the following: 3. ade on any skill by assigned date.
-If ASCCL te, a course grade of "F" will be given regardless of other course exit goals are not met, student wn from the vocational nursing program. will be given an "F" for the course grade and will be Signed: Date:
+I also understand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: COURSE EXIT GOALS: For the student to exit this course, the student must do all of the following: Pass each skill check off with at least an 85 within 3 attempts.
+Have no more than 2 absences Receive a passing score on the end of semester skills checkoffs Must pass the course with a 76 average If ALL course exit goals are not met, the student will be given an "F" for the course grade and will be withdraw from the vocational nursing program.
+Signed: Date: